 Cross-border invoice processing between Canada and the US requires AP teams to reconcile data across a multi-document set that arrives with every shipment: the commercial invoice, the Canada Customs Invoice (CI1 form, required for goods valued over $2,500 CAD), the CUSMA (also known as USMCA) certification of origin, the packing list, and the bill of lading.
 Each document carries overlapping but distinct data fields, and discrepancies between them can trigger customs holds, duty reassessments, or denied preferential tariff treatment.
 The AP team's job is to extract the right fields from each document, cross-reference them, and flag mismatches before they become costly problems.

-The volume of documents flowing through these workflows is enormous.
-U.S. goods and services trade with Canada totaled an estimated $909.1 billion in 2024, making Canada the top destination for U.S. exports and the third-largest source of U.S. imports.
-Behind that figure sits a constant stream of shipment documentation landing in AP departments on both sides of the border, each set requiring field-level verification across multiple forms.
+The volume behind this work is large: U.S. goods and services trade with Canada totaled an estimated $909.1 billion in 2024, making Canada the top destination for U.S. exports and the third-largest source of U.S. imports.
+AP teams see that trade as shipment document sets that need field-level verification.

 Most existing guidance on Canada-US cross-border invoicing is written for exporters and customs brokers filling out forms for outbound shipments.
 That's the wrong perspective for AP teams.
 If you're in accounts payable or import coordination, you're on the receiving side.
 You're not deciding what goes on a CI1 form; you're checking whether the CI1 you received matches the commercial invoice, whether the declared HS codes qualify under CUSMA, and whether the duty calculations hold up.
 This guide is built for that workflow.